CLC's Seungyeon and Yeeun leave CUBE Entertainment

 CLC members Seungyeon and Yeeun have officially departed from longtime label CUBE Entertainment.

 CUBE Entertainment released a statement to social media today (March 18) announcing the departure of the two CLC singers, following the conclusion of both their contracts with the company.
+However, the agency did not touch on whether the pair remain part of the K-pop girl group.

 “We would like to inform you that the exclusive contracts with artists Jang Seung-yeon and Jang Ye-eun have expired,” wrote the company in its brief announcement.
 “We extend our sincerest gratitude to Jang Seung-yeon and Jang Ye-eun for staying with us for seven years since their debut.”